Check-in options and times

 1Baggage will be accepted up to three (3) hours before departure at most locations.
 Checked baggage is accepted until the check-in cut-off time for the flight.

-2If you are travelling with a pet we recommend that you check in 120 minutes before departure for a domestic flight and 150 minutes before a flight to the U.S. or other international destination.
+2If you are travelling with a pet we recommend that you check in 120 minutes before departure for a domestic flight and 150 minutes before an international flight.
+Please note that some international airports will not check pets in more than 60 minutes before scheduled departure and U.S. airports will not check pets in more than 120 minutes before scheduled departure.

 3If you are travelling with oversized or overweight baggage you must check in 30 minutes before the cut-off times listed above.